 In the normal course of business, we enter into various transactions that, in accordance with GAAP, are not included in our consolidated balance sheets.
 We enter into these transactions to meet the financing needs of our customers.
 These transactions include commitments to extend credit and issue letters of credit, which involve, to varying degrees, elements of credit risk and interest rate risk in excess of the amounts recognized in our consolidated balance sheets.
 Our exposure to credit loss is represented by the contractual amounts of these commitments.
-The same credit policies and procedures are used in making these commitments as for on-balance sheet instruments.
+The same credit policies and procedures are generally used in making these commitments as for on-balance sheet instruments.
 We are not aware of any accounting loss to be incurred by funding these commitments; however, we maintain an allowance for off-balance sheet credit risk which is recorded in other liabilities on the consolidated balance sheet.

 Our commitments associated with outstanding letters of credit and commitments to extend credit expiring by period as of the date indicated are summarized below.
-Since commitments associated with letters of credit and commitments to extend credit may expire unused, the amounts shown do not necessarily reflect the actual future cash funding requirements.
+Since commitments associated with letters of credit and commitments to extend credit may expire unused, the amounts shown do not necessarily reflect actual future cash funding requirements.

-Dece mber 31, r 31,
+December 31,

-(in thousands) 2021 2020
+(in thousands) 2022 2021

-Unfunded lines of credit \$ 360,386 \$ 331,5
+Unfunded lines of credit \$ 345,063 \$ 360,3

-Commitments to originate residential loans held for sale 1,385 11,4
+Commitments to originate residential loans held for sale 1,3

 Letters of credit 5,105 5,1

-Commitment to fund other investments 6,352
+Commitment to fund other investments 4,365 6,3

-Total credit extension commitments \$ 373,228 \$ 348,1
+Total credit extension commitments \$ 354,533 \$ 373,2

 Unfunded lines of credit represent unused credit facilities to our current borrowers.
 Lines of credit generally have variable interest rates.
 Letters of credit are conditional commitments issued by us to guarantee the performance of a customer to a third party.
 In the event of nonperformance by the customer in accordance with the terms of the agreement with the third party, we would be required to fund the commitment.
 The maximum potential amount of future payments we could be required to make is represented by the contractual amount of the commitment.
 If the commitment is funded, we would be entitled to seek recovery from the customer from the underlying collateral, which can include commercial real estate, physical plant and property, inventory, receivables, cash and/or marketable securities.
 Our policies generally require that letter of credit arrangements contain security and debt covenants similar to those contained in loan agreements.
-The credit risk associated with issuing letters of credit is substantially the same as the risk involved in extending loan facilities to our customers.
+We believe the credit risk associated with issuing letters of credit is substantially the same as the risk involved in extending loan facilities to our customers.

-We minimize our exposure to loss under letters of credit and credit commitments by subjecting them to the same credit approval and monitoring procedures as we do for on-balance sheet instruments.
-The effect on our revenue, expenses, cash flows and liquidity of the unused portions of these lines of credit commitments cannot be precisely predicted because there is no guarantee that the lines of credit will be used.
+We seek to minimize our exposure to loss under letters of credit and credit commitments by subjecting them to the same credit approval and monitoring procedures as we do for on-balance sheet instruments.
+The effect on our revenue, expenses, cash flows and liquidity of the unused portions of these letters of credit commitments cannot be precisely predicted because we do not control the extent to which the lines of credit may be used.

-Commitments to extend credit are agreements to lend funds to a customer, as long as there is no violation of any condition established in the contract, for a specific purpose.
+Commitments to extend credit are agreements to lend funds to a customer, as long as there is no violation of any condition established in the contract.
 Commitments generally have variable interest rates, fixed expiration dates or other termination clauses and may require payment of a fee.
 Since many of the commitments are expected to expire without being fully drawn, the total commitment amounts disclosed above do not necessarily represent future cash requirements.
 We evaluate each customer's creditworthiness on a case-by-case basis.
 The amount of collateral obtained, if considered necessary by us, upon extension of credit is based on management's credit evaluation of the customer.